 “why some people get radiated zombies and others don’t”

-A very commonly asked question that we receive is “what is the 7 Days To Die Game Stage?”
+A very commonly asked question that we receive is, “what is the 7 Days To Die Game Stage?”
 “What does it do” and “how is it calculated?”.
 Basically, the game stage in 7 Days To Die is what keeps the world balanced for you.
-It will determine the type of the zombies it spawns in the POI you just entered.
-Or what type comes knocking at your door on Horde Nights.
+It will determine the type of zombies that will spawn in the POI you just entered or what type comes knocking at your door on Horde Nights.

-It also tweaks the difficulty, depending on your performance.
+It also tweaks the difficulty depending on your performance.
 So if you’re having a hard time and dying a lot, it will lower the game stage, making life easier.
-If you survive for multiple days in a row your game stage will increase, making the game and zombies harder.
-There are other factors involved, that determine your game stage, such as your character’s level.
+If you survive for multiple days in a row, your game stage will increase, making the game and zombies harder.
+Other factors, such as your character’s level, are involved, that determine your game stage.
 So, you could have 2 people at the same level but with rather different game stages.

 DIFFICULTY LEVEL & 7D2D GAMESTAGE